History of the Program

 - Attend all workshops to prepare for work in the jail (one in the fall and one in the spring)

-- Attend and facilitate weekly writing/reading workshops with incarcerated individuals
+- Attend and facilitate weekly writing/reading workshops with individuals who have been incarcerated

-- Communicate with graduate student coordinator on issues/challenges of work
+- Communicate with graduate student coordinator and other SLC group members on issues/challenges of work Attend debriefing sessions when scheduled

 Overview of Sessions